srajat-e5/duplocli/duplocli/terraform/README.md

 # use cases: TODO
 ## new tenant creation
 ### create new key_pair
+  * create new key pair by adding follwoing entry in main.ts
   ```
     resource "tls_private_key" "this" {
        algorithm = "RSA"